meg768/mqtt-async/README.md

 # mqtt-async
-A simple way to convert the MQTT library to use async/await.
+A simple way to convert the MQTT.js [https://www.npmjs.com/package/mqtt] to use async/await.
 No dependecies.
 Just a simple function.

 Create an MQTT instance as normal.
 Then just call MqttAsync().